ornotandrew/wraithy.github.io/_posts/2016-09-03-desktop-environment.markdown

 It's simple, fast, and fits my use case exactly.
 If I want to open Chrome, all I need to do is hit <kbd>Super</kbd><kbd>c</kbd><kbd>h</kbd><kbd>r</kbd><kbd>Enter</kbd>.
 No need to involve the mouse or remember the full name of the binary.
 Even though most launchers (including the Windows Start Menu) work like this these days, Slingshot *just works*, and looks elegant in the process.

+### Unity
-**Unity** has a pleasantly minimal status bar.
+Ubuntu's default desktop environment has a pleasantly minimal status bar.
 It lends itself to the style that macOS has gone with, which I think is a good thing.

 ![]({{ site.baseurl }}images/desktop_environment/unity.png){: .center-image style="width:75%"}
 Unity